guettli/scrum/README.md

 Now you could argue, I should find a magic function which maps from Story Points to hours.
 Then I have the same challenge.
 But wait: Why should I do this dancing forward and dancing backward again?

+But maybe these fancy units have benefits.
+For examplel the "Jeff Bezos' 2 Pizza Rule".
+Why no use a boring range like "5 to 7 people"?
+Don't ask me.
+Somehow "2 Pizza Rule" is way better than a boring numbers.
+Maybe it is the same for "story points vs hours".